-To support the goals and help reach the objectives identified in the Port's MCAS, the Port could provide monetary and/or non-monetary incentives to tenants and terminal operators that encourages them to invest in emission reduction projects and/or lower emitting alternatives.
-Monetary Incentives could include reduced dockage fees and/or lower Tariff rates.
+To support the goals and help reach the objectives identified in the Port's MCAS, the Port will establish an incentive program that may include monetary and/or non-monetary incentives.
+Monetary incentives may include reduced fees.
 Non-monetary incentives could include public recognition awards, positive marketing, and/or promotional materials.

-FND Goal 5 - Prepare a market study / feasibility analysis for the Board that explores a range of potential fees that can support zero and near-zero emission reduction projects, as well as any implications that the fee may have on the Port's revenue and maritime business opportunities.
+Enabling Objective 2C: Prepare a market study/feasibility analysis for the Board of Port Commissioners that explores a range of potential fees that can support zero emission/near zero emission reduction projects, as well as identify any implications the fee may have on the Port's revenue and maritime business opportunities.